-#2) What type of content should you post to get more traffic to your website?
+What type of content should you post to get more traffic to your website?

-Figure out what the most relevant topics are for your present and prospective customers.
-Talk to people in your store and observe what social media is saying about your industry.
-Then let that guide your blogging and content strategy.
+Figure out the most relevant topics for your present and prospective customers.
+Talk to people in your place of business and observe what social media platforms your customers are using.
+Let that information guide your blogging and content strategy.
 It’s helpful to group your content into certain themes.
-Choose three or four topics and write about them consistently.

 In the 20 or so years that search engines have been helping users find websites, ranking factors have changed a lot.
 In the beginning, your website’s general popularity was all that mattered.
-Nowadays, search rank depends on a variety of factors.
-This includes relevant, high-quality content; user behavior signals (like the time people spend on your content); and links back to your content from topically related websites or social media.
+Today, search rank depends on a variety of factors.
+This includes relevant, high-quality content; user behaviour signals (like the time people spend on your content); and links back to your content from topically related websites or social media.
 But these ranking factors, much like the SEO industry itself, change constantly.
-For example, Google has made 890 changes to its search algorithm in the last year alone.
-Staying up to date with SEO trends is crucial to knowing which techniques can have the most impact on how to get traffic to your website.
+For example, Google makes regular changes to its search algorithm.
+It’s crucial to stay up to date with SEO trends that have the most impact on how to get traffic to your website.

-We mentioned it before in one of our SEO tips above, but if you never update your website’s content, you’ll lower your ranking, since search engines reward sites with fresh content.
+We mentioned it before in one of our SEO tips above, but if you never update your website’s content, you’ll lower your ranking since search engines reward sites with fresh content.
 Also, if people just read the first line or two of a post and quickly leave (what’s called a “bounce rate”), search engines notice.
 If you’re looking to get more traffic to your website, create content that holds people’s attention.
 Steer clear of practices that violate the search engines’ rules, like “keyword stuffing,” which means overloading your content with keywords, and participating in “link farms,” which serves no other purpose than linking back to content to try to boost rankings.
 Your site will get pushed down in search — or even banned — if Google or Bing detects those things.

-In summary: To boost your search rankings, regularly update your site with shareable, engaging content that’s relevant to the audience you’d like to reach.
+The key takeaway in how to get website traffic is regularly updating your site with shareable, engaging content that’s relevant to the audience you’d like to reach.